2021 Festival: Love for Truth (postponed from 2020)

 Baruch Performing Arts Center

-We are very sorry to announce that the Love for Truth festival, featuring the East Coast premiere of Juana, a new opera by Carla Lucero and Alicia Gaspar de Alba, in repertory with performances of Anna Bolena by Donizetti, will be postponed until summer of 2021 due to the need for continued social-distancing protocols.
-Baruch Performing Arts Center (BPAC) has generously agreed to negotiate rescheduling the festival to summer 2021, and we hope to expand to a full month of opera in the same venue next summer, adding exciting, thematically-related programming.
+Though we had to postpone our 2020 festival due to the Coronavirus pandemic, we are pleased to announce that the Love for Truth festival will be rescheduled for summer 2021.
+It will feature the East Coast premiere of Juana, a new opera by Carla Lucero and Alicia Gaspar de Alba, in repertory with performances of Anna Bolena by Donizetti, and additional programming will be announced in the coming months.
+We are grateful to Baruch Performing Arts Center (BPAC) for generously agreeing to reschedule the festival, and we hope to expand to a full month of opera in the same venue next summer.

 dell’Arte Opera Ensemble’s singer development programming will continue and expand over the coming months with libretto study, language/acting study, and vocal coaching.
 The work will not only build context for the season to come but also support their process for building a career ahead.
 We are in the process of creating an engaging slate of pre-season events that we can’t wait to share with you!